5 Exit Strategies for SMEs

 Cons:

-It can often have multiple expenses associated to it.
+• It can often have multiple expenses associated with it.

 Transfer of Ownership to Family